Mark W. Osteen

-- “A Little Larceny: Labor, Leisure and Loyalty in the 1950s Heist Film.”
-Kiss the Blood Off My Hands: Screening Classic Noir.
+- “A Little Larceny: Labor, Leisure and Loyalty in the ’50s Noir Heist Film.”
+Kiss the Blood Off My Hands: On Classic Film Noir.
 Ed.
 Robert Miklitsch.
-Forthcoming, U of Illinois P, 2014.
+Urbana and Chicago: U of Illinois P, 2014.
+171-92.

 - “Narrating Autism.”
 Worlds of Autism: Across the Spectrum of Neurological Difference.
 Ed.
 Joyce Davidson and Michael Orsini.
 Minneapolis: U of Minnesota P, 2013.
 261-84.

 - “Lighted Squares: Framing ‘Araby'” (with Kathryn Conrad).
 Collaborative Dubliners: Joyce in Dialogue.
 Ed.
 Vicki Mahaffey.
 Syracuse: Syracuse UP, 2012.
 69-88.